markliquid1/regulatordocumentation/docs/hardware/usb_c.md

-# USB-C ESP32-S3 Interface Board Documentation
+# USB-C Connector

 ## Overview
-This USB-C interface board provides power delivery and programming connectivity for an ESP32-S3 microcontroller.
+This connector provides power delivery (with appropriate jumper position) and programming connectivity for an ESP32-S3 microcontroller.
 The design includes comprehensive protection, proper USB-C device configuration, and power source selection for both development and production environments.

 ## Main Components